-- Induction will be provided for all novice provisional teachers and teachers new to Voorhees Township School District. - One-to-one mentoring will be provided to novice provisional teachers by qualified mentors. - Ensure that mentors can provide sufficient support and guidance to novice provisional teachers working in a remote environment. - Mentoring will be provided in both a hybrid and fully remote learning environment. - Mentors and novice provisional teachers should agree upon the scheduling, structure and communication strategies they will use to maintain the mentoring experience. - Use online collaborative tools to remain connected to other mentors, new teachers and administrators to maintain a sense of communal support.
+- Induction will be provided for all novice provisional teachers and teachers new to Voorhees Township School District. - One-to-one mentoring will be provided to novice provisional teachers by qualified mentors. - Mentors and novice provisional teachers should agree upon the scheduling, structure and communication strategies they will use to maintain the mentoring experience.

+• Use online collaborative tools to remain connected to other mentors, new teachers and administrators to maintain a sense of communal support.